Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Systematic Assessment of Authoritative DNS Resilience for a Domain Name

 \subsection{Assessment Scores for Each Attribute}

 Having defined a comprehensive set of attributes and possible values that describe authoritative DNS operational practices for government domains, we now introduce a quantitative scoring scheme to evaluate each attribute.
-We have adopted a Five-Point Likert Scale \cite{mcleod_likert_2025} for two reasons.
-First, it is widely used in scoring frameworks and accepted across disciplines \cite{englbrecht_towards_2020, lee_chatfive_2024}.
-Second, as shown earlier, each attribute has no more than five meaningful value options (or can be mapped to at most five), making a larger scale unnecessary.
+We adopt a five-point Likert scale \cite{mcleod_likert_2025}, which is widely used in scoring frameworks across disciplines \cite{englbrecht_towards_2020, lee_chatfive_2024}.
+Each attribute in our model has at most five meaningful value options (or can be mapped to five), making a larger scale unnecessary.

+Our primary motivation for assigning a Likert score to each attribute is to enable concise and quantitative comparison of operational practices at the executive level.
+These scores serve as as a diagnostic heuristic, allowing managerial and policy stakeholders to interpret resilience landscape through simplified numerical indicators.
+Each score corresponds to a specific operational practice and retains an interpretable meaning for detailed analysis.
+These scores are not intended for direct comparison across attributes, as each attribute reflects a distinct operational context and may vary across assessors.

 Appendix Table~\ref{tab:resilience_framework} presents the assessment criteria for the attributes at their lowest hierarchical levels (instance, name server, or name server functionality).
 Each attribute describes one aspect of the operational resilience for primary or authoritative DNS functionality.
 As discussed intuitively in \S\ref{subsec:analysis}, these attribute values impact resilience in different ways.
 We formalize this by assigning each attribute option a score from 1 to 5, where 1 represents the least resilient practice and 5 represents the most resilient one.
 This enables both comparative analysis across domains and meaningful aggregation to higher hierarchical levels.